VISIT TODAY

 WELCOME TO POTAWATOMI WILDLIFE PARK

-Welcome to Potawatomi Wildlife Park – Where Nature, History, and Community Meet
+Welcome to Potawatomi Wildlife Park – Where Nature, History, and Community Come Together

-Nestled in the heart of northern Indiana, Potawatomi Wildlife Park is a one-of-a-kind destination where over 300 acres of prairie, woodlands, and wetlands invite you to explore, unwind, and reconnect—with nature, with local history, and with each other.
-Whether you're hiking our five miles of scenic trails, attending one of our free community events, or simply watching wildlife in its natural habitat, there's always something new to discover.
+Tucked away in the heart of northern Indiana, Potawatomi Wildlife Park is a unique sanctuary where more than 300 acres of prairie, woodland, and wetlands invite you to explore, relax, and reconnect—with nature, with our local heritage, and with one another.
+Whether you're walking our five miles of scenic trails, enjoying one of our free community events, or quietly observing wildlife in its natural setting, there's always something inspiring to experience here.

-This park began as a dream of Vernon Romine, a generous local landowner who believed everyone—especially children and families facing financial hardship—should have free access to the beauty and benefits of the outdoors.
-When he passed away in 1979, Vernon entrusted 151 acres of land to be developed by five local service clubs.
-That seed of an idea has since grown into a thriving, 300-acre public park, supported by a dedicated board and generous community donors.
+This special place began as the vision of Vernon Romine, a generous local landowner who believed that everyone—especially children and families with limited means—deserved free access to the outdoors.
+When Vernon passed away in 1979, he entrusted 151 acres to be developed into a park by five local service clubs.
+That seed of generosity has since flourished into a vibrant, 300-acre public space, nurtured by a dedicated board and a community of generous supporters.

-We’re not a county or state park—we’re a privately-run, community-powered treasure open to the public for free.
-Everything we do, from hosting school field trips to maintaining trails and offering educational programming, is made possible by donations.
-It costs about $130,000 a year to keep this space thriving, and every dollar helps.
+We’re not a county or state park—we’re a privately run, community-powered haven that’s free and open to the public.
+Everything we offer, from educational programs to trail maintenance and field trips, is made possible through donations.
+It takes around $130,000 each year to keep the park thriving, and every gift makes a difference.

-So whether you're here to hike, learn, play, or simply breathe deep and be still—you’re welcome here.
+So whether you're here to hike, learn, reflect, or simply take a breath and enjoy the quiet—you belong here.
 Potawatomi Wildlife Park is your park.
-Come see what makes it so special.
+Come discover what makes it such a special place.

 CLICK ON MAP TO ENLARGE AND PRINT